PATIENTS IN HOUSTON, TX ASK, “HOW DO YOU GET GUM DISEASE AND WHAT ARE THE STEPS TO AVOID IT?”

 Causes of Gum Disease

 Although we know it is a common and serious problem, many of us have wondered how you get gum disease.
 Our mouths are full of bacteria.
 These bacteria feed off the food particles on our teeth.
-When these substances come together, it forms sticky plaque on the teeth.
+When these substances come together, it forms a sticky plaque on the teeth.
 Good oral habits such as brushing and flossing help remove plaque.
 When the plaque is not cleaned off in a timely fashion, it hardens into tartar that is not easily removed.
-A professional cleaning by a dental hygienist is the only way to get tartar off the teeth.
+Professional cleaning by a dental hygienist is the only way to get tartar off the teeth.

 Gum disease is caused by plaque accumulation on the teeth.
 Tartar and bacteria that spread into the gums cause redness and inflammation, the beginning stages of gum disease.
 This stage is known as gingivitis and can be reversed if caught and treated early.
 Untreated, gingivitis leads to periodontitis.
 At this point, the gums start to recede causing gaps around the teeth.
 These gaps allow bacteria to accumulate in the pockets leading to infections.
 Without proper treatment, gum disease continues to progress into advanced periodontitis and tooth loss is possible.

-Although poor oral hygiene is the leading culprit behind periodontal disease, there are risk factors that may increase your chances of developing the disease.
+Although poor oral hygiene is the leading culprit behind the periodontal disease, there are risk factors that may increase your chances of developing the disease.
 Smoking is the most significant.
 It also may interfere with the effectiveness of periodontal therapy.
 Additional risk factors include the following:

 - Certain medications that reduce saliva

 Periodontal disease can be devastating, but it can be avoided.
 Prevention is the preferred method of treatment.
 By maintaining a good oral health regimen and visiting the dentist regularly, you can preserve the health of your teeth and gums.
 Consider the following tips to keep your mouth healthy: